 The content is being written by Adrian Lane, who specializes in application/data security and software development topics (having spent many years as a CTO and VP/Development at various software companies).
 Rich Mogull, CEO of the firm, was previously a Gartner VP specializing in security.

-Rich and Adrian initiated the series by interviewing CA Veracode’s development team about how we build security into our own agile SDLC.
+Rich and Adrian initiated the series by interviewing Veracode’s development team about how we build security into our own agile SDLC.
 Here’s a quick synopsis of each of the blog posts that have been published since the series began last week:

 How to incorporate security into software development organizations – and most acutely into Agile development – remains a constant problem for clients.
 Knowing what tool to use and where does not address the fundamental issues of culture, goals, and process that make secure code development such a challenge.